emegua19/credit-risk-model/README.md

 - Log transformation of `Amount` and `Value` will reduce skewness for better model performance.
 - `CountryCode` (constant at 256) is excluded to avoid noise.

-These visualizations and interpretations will be further detailed in `1.0-eda.ipynb` with enhanced Markdown.
+These visualizations and interpretations will be further detailed in `1.0-eda.ipynb` with enhanced Markdown to improve comprehensiveness.

 ---